 Volumes and statistics are maintained separately for each Mayo Clinic location.
 Taken together or separately, transplant patients at Mayo Clinic enjoy excellent results.

-A total of 122 liver transplants, including 2 living-donor transplants, were performed at Mayo Clinic in Arizona in 2017.
-More than 1,000 have been performed since the program began in 1999.
+A total of 129 liver transplants, including 1 living-donor transplant, were performed at Mayo Clinic in Arizona in 2019.
+More than 1,225 have been performed since the program began in 1999.

 Mayo Clinic in Florida has one of the shortest wait times to transplant of all adult liver transplant programs in the country.